cetinarslan-it/FullStackEmployeeIMSApp/ClientApp/README.md

 yarn add react-router
 ```

-This works for any library, not just `react-router`.
+This works for any employee, not just `react-router`.

 ## Importing a Component